austenld/austenld.github.io/_posts/2018-8-9-ReducedFieldStrength.md

 title: Electric field and number density
 ---

-The first part demonstrates why the drift velocity of an ion population is dependent on the applied electric field and number density in context of IMS.
+The first part of this post demonstrates why the drift velocity of an ion population depends on the applied electric field and number density in context of IMS.
 The second part examines the key scaling factor known as field strength and its relation to drift velocity.